martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 - Data on each district councillor, their constituency, the party they belong to and their Facebook page was all collected manually through a combination of Wikipedia and Facebook.
     + We kept the data outside of the repo to keep the memory size small.
-    + Stored it in GoogleSheets so non-technical users can access the data too.
+    + Stored it in Google Sheets so non-technical users can access the data too.
 - Data on each district councillors contact details were web-scraped from ...
 - Boundaries for each constituency were obtained through a Freedom of Information (FOI) request by a member of the public [here](https://accessinfo.hk/en/request/shapefileshp_for_2019_district_c).